ctrl-z-9000-times/nmodl_mem_saver/README.md

 ## Tips

+* This program will not optimize any RANGE or GLOBAL symbols.
-* Remove variables from RANGE and GLOBAL statements unless you actually need to inspect or modify their value.
+  - Remove them unless you actually need to inspect or modify their value at run-time.
+  - Add parameters to a GLOBAL statement to preserve them.

 * Remove unnecessary VERBATIM statements.